Arc-E-Tect/sedr-wiremock-cucumber-experiment/README.md

 ### WireMock and Spring Boot

-WireMock has native support for Spring Boot, or maybe it is more accurate to say that Spring Boot has native support for WireMock.
-Either way, there is a WireMock library available that allows you to use WireMock in your Spring Boot applications to stub external APIs.
+WireMock has native support for Spring Boot, or maybe it is more accurate to say that it has native support for WireMock.
+Either way, a WireMock library is available that allows you to use WireMock in your Spring Boot applications to stub external APIs.

-The intention of this library is to make you less dependent on APIs delivered by services that are not delivered by you.
-In a microservice architecture, this could be microservices developed by other teams, or possibly microservices that are not available in your development environment.
+This library's intention is to make you less dependent on APIs delivered by services that are not delivered by you.
+In microservice architecture, this could be microservices developed by other teams or possibly microservices that are not available in your development environment.

-I wrote an article on the importance of ensuring your software, especially when developing microservices, is deployable.
-When you have to deal with microservices that are not available in your development environment, share this article with your colleagues and point out to them that they are costing your organization millions of €s because they either didn’t read the article or didn’t take it to heart.
+I wrote an article on ensuring your software is deployable, especially when developing microservices.
+When you must deal with unavailable microservices in your development environment, share this article with your colleagues and point out to them that they are costing your organization millions of €s because they either didn't read the article or didn't take it to heart.
 [The forgotten abilities—Deployability](https://medium.com/geekculture/the-forgotten-abilities-deployability-634819e83428?sk=532f77c18a6b4200bc6f76f89c5e68fd).

 By using WireMock, you can replace every API call to the external service with a WireMock stub, thus simulating the external service’s existence.
 Of course, you’ll need to have an accurate description of the external API for this to work.
-WireMock integration with Spring Boot is primarily intended to test your application.
-It is superb in that it provides programmatic access to WireMock, so you can configure it dynamically as per the specific cases required by your application.
+WireMock's Spring Boot integration, with the release of version 3.6, allows the use of Gradle's support of Cucumber-runners as a native jUnit test engine.
+This allows you to adopt Consumer Contract Driven Development as your way of API First development.
 For this purpose, I would recommend against using WireMock in a standalone configuration, for example, containerized or as a separate Java application, as that would be less flexible and definitely harder to share in a shared environment like a UAT setup.

 You can find the WireMock integration libraries for Spring Boot here: [org.wiremock.integrations](https://mvnrepository.com/artifact/org.wiremock.integrations)